Sonsbeek '49: Europese Beeldhouwkunst in de Open Lucht

 F.J. ten Kate (chairman V.V.V.
 Arnhem)

 H.M.
-Keppel Hesselink (former director V.V.V.
+Keppel Hesselink (Oud-directeur V.V.V.
 Arnhem)

-W. Kieken (administrator V.V.V.
+W. Kieken (Administrateur V.V.V.
 Arnhem)

 E.D.
 Klinkert (director N.V.
 N.B.M)

 H.H.
-Kock (member of city council Arnhem)
+Kock (member of the city council of Arnhem)

 G.J. van Lerven (director Genootschap Kunstoefening Arnhem)

-A.J. de Lorm (director Gemeentemuseum Arnhem)
+A.J. de Lorm (director Gemeentemuseum Arnhem, now Museum Arnhem)

 A.F.
-Nendorff (representative N.S.)
+Nendorff (representative N.S., Dutch railways)

 W.J.B.
-Sandberg (chairman Federatie Beroepskunstenaars, Amsterdam)
+Sandberg (chairman Federation for artists, Amsterdam)

 K. Schuurman (curator Gemeentemuseum Den Haag)